-If you are a regular user of the Climate Atlas, then you’ve probably noticed that the climate data presented on the map and throughout the site have recently changed.
+If you are a regular user of the Climate Atlas, then you’ve probably noticed that the climate data presented on the map and throughout the site has changed.

 This is because the Atlas now uses a new and more robust climate projection dataset provided by the Pacific Climate Impacts Consortium (PCIC).
 The new data contains 24 climate models (double the number used in the previous version of the Atlas) and was created using a statistical method called BCCAQv2 that offers important improvements over the old BCSD method.
 (Our “Data and Methods” page goes into more technical detail if you’re interested.)
 This switchover brings the Climate Atlas into alignment with other national climate data websites, such as climatedata.ca.